The proud new owners of Gnarly’s Poopdeck (Telstar 28)

 Gnarly and Mittie

 Gnarly has been a constant companion.
 We would not fly commercially because we could not easily take Gnarly.
-So we always drove (with few exceptions like to placed that we could not drive).
+So we always drove (with few exceptions like to places where we could not drive).
 Gnarly is a special kind of Yorky.
 She has black skin and white hair, but AKA registered.
 She has a personality that is unsinkable.
-I fell in love with her at first site, and she is her daddy’s girl, which always bothered Mittie a bit.
+I fell in love with her at first sight, and she is her daddy’s girl, which always bothered Mittie a bit.
 She will be a great companion for the trip.

 Mittie was a very unique person and personality.
-Nobody who ever met her did not like her.
+Everyone who ever met her liked her.
 She was a flower child.
 She married me in a Gunny Sack dress with a ring of daisies in her hair.
-We was exceptionally intelligent, but never liked to flaunt it.
+She was exceptionally intelligent, but never liked to flaunt it.
 She fell in love with me at first sight, and I fell in love with her at the same moment when she gave me a simple hug.
 Our life only got better from there.
 She was very happy with her life when she left this earth.
-She love all the children and animals she ever met.
+She loved all the children and animals she ever met.
 She was an exceptional mother and an even better grandmother.
-She left behind and very lost and lonely husband, and special dog, and very kind and talented son (Steve Jr), and three very exceptional grandchildren (Keeley, Emma, and Jacob).
-She will be missed, but never forgotten.
+She left behind a very lost and lonely husband, a special dog, a very kind and talented son (Steve Jr), and three very exceptional grandchildren (Keeley, Emma, and Jacob).
+She will be missed but never forgotten.

 We don’t know where we’ll be in a week or in a month.
 We do what we want for as long as we want, always trying out new experiences.